maroctamorg/fullstackopen/README.md

-# Submissions Repository for the [Full Stack Open](https://fullstackopen.com/en/) course by the university of Helsinki
+# Submissions Repository for the [Full Stack Open](https://fullstackopen.com/en/) course by the University of Helsinki